U.S. eases restrictions on imports from private Cubans

 “The problem is going to be proving that it is in fact a private-sector exporter,” said Cari Stinebower, a partner with the law firm Crowell & Moring.

-Nelson Espinosa, 31, a street merchant in Havana who sells carved wood artifacts, including old Cuban cars and miniature drums sets, said he was pleased by the idea of exporting to the United States but would prefer American visitors to Cuba.

-“It’s good news if now we can sell to the U.S. market,” he said adding.
-“It’s not really our goal.
-What we really want are the American tourists.
-That would be much easier for us than all the hassles of getting licenses to export through the airport.”

-Reporting David Adams, Marc Frank, Arshad Mohammed and Lesley Wroughton; Writing by Arshad Mohammed; Editing by Sandra Maler and Lisa Shumaker
+Reporting David Adams, Marc Frank, Arshad Mohammed and Lesley Wroughton; Editing by Sandra Maler and Lisa Shumaker